Anthony-Ghilardi/Anthony-Ghilardi.github.io/README.md

 Multiple keys can be pressed at once to cause diagonal movement:

-- W + D = Moves the character diagonally up and to the right.
+- W + D = Moves the character diagonally Up and to the Right
-- W + A = Moves the character digaonally up and to the left.
+- W + A = Moves the character digaonally Up and to the Left
-- S + D = Moves the character diagonally down and to the right.
+- S + D = Moves the character diagonally Down and to the Right
-- S + A = Moves the character digaonally down and to the left.
+- S + A = Moves the character digaonally Down and to the Left

 How to restart the game:
 - Refresh your browser after being presented with the game over screen.